-However, don’t worry if editing is not your strongest suit.
+Don’t worry if editing is not your strongest suit.
 There are also online editing platforms that greatly simplify your job.
-You can find an editing toolkit that best suits your needs, and create your demo reel online in an intuitive drag-and-drop environment.
-Keep reading and find out how to do this step by step.
+You can find an editing toolkit that best suits your needs, and create your demo reel in minutes in an intuitive drag-and-drop environment.
+Keep reading to find out how to do this step by step.

 So, you’ve learned the ingredients of an effective demo reel.
 But what about video format?
 Well, there are a few rules here too.

 First of all, make sure your file is in a widely supported format.
-You don’t want your demo reel to be discarded for the mere reason that it was unplayable.
+You don’t want your demo reel to be discarded for the mere reason that your employer couldn’t view it.
 Check out this article on video file formats to learn more about them and stay on the safe side.

-For this reason, you might also need to compress your video file.
-Try to achieve an optimal file size without compromising too much on quality.
+For this reason, you might need to compress your video file.
+Try to achieve an optimal file size without compromising too much quality.

 If you decide to edit your demo reel online, then Broadcast Video Editing Toolkit by Renderforest is perhaps the best choice.